heyLu/qst/README.md

 - more project types
 - tests (how? lots of shellscripts could do it, but would be very cumbersome. current "architecture" doesn't allow mocking.)
+- more steps:
+	* install (packages using the dependency manager of the type)
+	* init (create a new blueprint for projects)